 #5.
 Handyman Heavy Duty Steel Toolbox with Chests and Roller Cabinets

-When you think workshop tool chest, the Handyman Heavy Duty Steel Toolbox with Chests and Roller Cabinets is what comes to mind.
+When you think workshop tool chest, the Handyman Heavy Duty Steel Toolbox (Amazon link) with Chests and Roller Cabinets is what comes to mind.
 It has seven drawers, two trays and a large cabinet throughout its double level design.
 It has four omnidirectional wheels, a side handle, and is manufactured in a striking solid red color.

 You'll enjoy all the storage in this Handyman Heavy Duty Steel Toolbox with Chests and Roller Cabinets 4 Wheel Casters Chest.
 It has three large drawers, three small drawers and one large box drawer that are lined with absorbent material that can soak up excess oil or other liquids.